Kathrine Switzer: 1967 Boston Marathon

-At this point, John "Jock" Semple jumped off the following press truck and charged after Switzer.
-Semple was one of the Marathon's indispensable characters, an irascible Scots-born former runner who was described in Sports Illustrated as "Mr. Boston Marathon himself."
-Semple had been volunteering to manage the race for decades, and had kept the event afloat during years when press and runners alike lost interest in the marathon.
-He did much of the actual organizing of the race, processed most of the applications, and wrangled the mob of runners to the start of the course on race day.
-He was also a strict traditionalist who considered the Marathon to be "sacred," and was well known in Marathon circles for his custom of charging angrily after participants he found insufficiently serious about the race.
-In the mid-1960s he chased a contestant running in an Uncle Sam outfit, repeatedly dashing cups of water in the runner's face.
-In 1957, he reportedly was almost charged with attempted assault after he threw himself bodily at a racer running in webbed snorkeler's shoes and a grotesque mask.
-To Semple, women competing in defiance of the rules were as out of line as the costume-wearing pranksters he decried as "weirdies."
+At this point, according to a Sports Illustrated report, race co-director Jock Semple jumped off a following press truck and charged after Switzer.
+Semple did much of the actual organizing of the race, processed most of the applications, and wrangled the mob of runners to the start of the course on race day.
+He was also a strict traditionalist who considered the marathon to be "sacred", and was infamous for charging angrily after participants he found insufficiently serious about the race.
+In 1957, race officials had to dissuade local police from arresting him for attempted assault after he made a flying tackle at a racer running in webbed snorkeler's shoes and a grotesque mask because "the guy was runnin' with the good runners" at the 6.5 mi mark.
+In the mid-1960s, he chased a contestant running in an Uncle Sam outfit, repeatedly dashing cups of water in the runner's face.
+To Semple, women competing were as out of line as the costume-wearing pranksters he attacked and decried as "weirdies."

-Semple charged at Switzer and tried to rip her numbered bib off of her running clothes, to prevent her from continuing as an official competitor.
+Semple ran at Switzer and tried to rip her race number off to prevent her from continuing as an official competitor.
 In her memoir, she wrote:

-Semple succeeded in removing one of Switzer's gloves, but did not remove her bib.
-When Switzer's coach Arnie Briggs attempted to protect Switzer, Semple knocked him out of the way.
-Soon after, Switzer's boyfriend, Tom Miller, a 235-pound ex-football player and nationally ranked hammer thrower who was running with her, threw his shoulder into Semple and knocked him to the ground.
-Semple complained in a 1968 interview about Miller's success in stopping his assault, saying, "That guy's a hammer thrower, for cripes' sake!"
+Semple's attack removed one of Switzer's gloves, but not her race number.
+When Switzer's slightly-built 50-year-old coach Arnie Briggs attempted to protect Switzer, Semple knocked him to the ground.
+Switzer's boyfriend, Tom Miller, who was running with her, then put his shoulder into Semple causing him to fall down.
+Semple complained in a 1968 interview about Miller's success in stopping his attacks, saying, "That guy's a hammer thrower, for cripes' sake!"

 Switzer finished the marathon in approximately 4 hours and 20 minutes.
 Semple's attack was captured by photographers and the melee on the course made international headlines.
-The symbolism of Switzer's escape from Semple's charge far overshadowed the success of Bobbi Gibb, who ran the race for the second time and was the first woman to cross the 1967 finish line, with a time almost an hour faster than Switzer's.
-As she had in 1966, Gibb ran without a bib.
+The symbolism of Switzer's escape from Semple's attack far overshadowed the success of Bobbi Gibb, who completed the race for the second time and was the first woman to cross the 1967 finish line, with a time almost an hour faster than Switzer's.
+As she had in 1966, Gibb ran without a race number.
 She was not challenged during the race.

 Semple later claimed that Switzer had been issued a number through an "oversight" in the entry screening process.